 11. Tape Measure

-A tape measure is an inexpensive tool every installer should have.
+A tape measure is an inexpensive hardwood floor tool every installer should have.
 It’s best to invest in one that you can read easily, is retractable and has a hook at the end to stay in place.
 Without an anchor to keep the tape measure secure, you can get measurements up to 1/8 of an inch off.
-The cumulative effect of this kind of inaccuracy can have a great impact on your installation.

 A level will tell you if the subfloor’s surface is even and ready for the wood flooring to be installed.
 Installing the wood on an uneven subfloor is another way to create the circumstances for future flooring failure.
 You’ll want a large level to accurately measure the subfloor’s level.